otoyo/easy-notion-blog/README.md

   - Set your tracking ID to "Environment Variables" as `NEXT_PUBLIC_GA_TRACKING_ID`
 - Social Buttons
   - Set your site URL to "Environment Variables" as `NEXT_PUBLIC_URL`

+## Bug report & requests

+Please create an issue in English or Japanese.

 ## Contribution